PPO Health Insurance

 Despite some positive initial results during its first few months, the Affordable Care Act (ACA) has actually caused a fair bit of damage to the New York State health insurance market.
 Especially when it comes to the variety and cost of available PPO health insurance plans.

-The biggest and most significant health insurance casualty of the ACA in New York State have been the Preferred Provider Organization (PPO) health insurance plans, which are now almost all but extinct in New York State because of the ACA.
+The biggest and most significant health insurance casualty of the ACA in New York State has been the Preferred Provider Organization (PPO) health insurance plans, which are now almost all but extinct in New York State because of the ACA.
 There are of course a few exceptions to this.
 We at Vista Health Solutions are still able to sell a few PPO plans, learn more here.

 What is a PPO health insurance plan and why does it matter?